willduff/mixedreality-enthusiast-guide/docs/set-up-windows-mixed-reality.md

 ## Get familiar with your motion controllers
 If your headset has a built-in radio, the controllers that come with your headset are paired to it in the factory.
 When you first turn on your new controllers and headset, they will already be paired.

 If you have a headset without a built-in radio, you will have to set up your motion controllers by pairing them to your PC (most headsets manufactured after 2018 have built-in radio).
-See [Pair your motion controllers with your PC](set-up-windows-mixed-reality.md#pair-your-motion-controllers-with-your-pc).
+See [If you need to pair your motion controllers with your PC](set-up-windows-mixed-reality.md#if-you-need-to-pair-your-motion-controllers-with-your-pc).

 If you are only planning to use an Xbox gamepad or keyboard and mouse, you donâ€™t need to pair your controllers.
 If you ever plan to use controllers, you should probably pair them.